marmelab/react-admin/docs/SolarLayout.md

 ```

 By default, `<SolarLayout>` creates a menu based on the `<Resource>` components passed to `<Admin>`.
 You can customize the menu by passing a custom menu component to [the `menu` prop](#menu).

+## App Location

+`<SolarLayout>` relies on the **application location**, which is distinct from the **browser location**.
+This distinction is important as it allows displaying a navigation UI independent of the URL (e.g. grouping resources under a common section).

+Each page in a react-admin application can define its app location using a custom hook called [`useDefineAppLocation`](./useDefineAppLocation.md). `ra-navigation` stores this location in the `<AppLocationContext>`.
+UI components like `<SolarLayout>` use that context to display consistent navigation information.

+You don't need to define the app location for CRUD pages as react-admin does it by default:

+-   List: `[resource]`
+-   Create: `[resource].create`
+-   Edit: `[resource].edit`.
+The location also contains the current `record`
+-   Show: `[resource].show`.
+The location also contains the current `record`

+However, you can customize these default app locations in your CRUD pages, and you must define the location for custom pages.

 ## Props